Skip to footer content

 A Comparative Guide to Creating PDFs in C# with iTextSharp and IronPDF

-iTextSharp, launched in December 2009, emerged as a revolutionary PDF tool, superseding its predecessor, iText 2.
+iTextSharp, launched in December 2009, established itself as a widely-adopted .NET PDF library, superseding its predecessor, iText 2.
 As the .NET version of iText 5, it paved the way for advanced programmable PDF functionalities. iTextSharp, the .NET version of iText 5, has long been a reliable source for creating a programmable PDF document object.

 Summary of Creating PDFs with iTextSharp